Master of Laws, First Class (2019-2020)

 - United Nations Submission, “Submission of the Citizen Lab (Munk School of Global Affairs and Public Policy, University of Toronto) to the United Nations Special Rapporteur on the Promotion and Protection of the Right to Freedom of Opinion and Expression on the Surveillance Industry and Human Rights” (2019) – Dr. Ronald J. Deibert and Jon Penney.

-- Article, “Detaining the Uncooperative Migrant” (forthcoming, 2020) Osgoode Hall Journal of Law and Social Policy – with Molly Joeck.
+- Article, “Detaining the Uncooperative Migrant” (2020) 33 Osgoode Hall Journal of Law and Social Policy – with Molly Joeck.

 - Article, “Separate but Unequal: Immigration Detention in Canada and the Great Writ of Liberty” (2018) 63:2 McGill Law Journal 1 – with Jared Will and Joshua Blum.